Vitrecan/AHK-v2-Script-Template/README.md

 To use this script, you will need to have AutoHotkey installed on your system.
 Once installed, simply run the script by double-clicking on it or by right-clicking on it and selecting "Run Script".

+## Acknowledgments

+This script is based on work by GroggyOtter.
+The original script can be found here: https://pastebin.com/mMxi8KEQ.

 ## License

 This script is released under the [MIT License](https://opensource.org/licenses/MIT).